 Afterward, I agreed to several pours of a domestic cabernet sauvignon and found it acceptable.
 As I swirled my stemware to check the legs on the last of my wine, I turned to the rest of the assembly to suggest a spirited round of charades, or perhaps I would challenge them all simultaneously to speed chess.
 However, I was surprised to find myself alone in the living room; everyone else had apparently slipped off to bed without offering their a demains.
 Well, so much for manners — I took advantage of the solitude to knock off the remainder of the carafe as well as a substantive portion of another bottle I found after an extensive search in the pantry.
 I slept much better that evening.

-I awakened the next morning, vaguely recalling it was Monday and therefore the day of the total eclipse.
+Upon awakening, I vaguely recalled it was Monday and therefore the day of the total eclipse.
 I

 stumbled sauntered into the dining room to find everyone — including two additional guests of whose anticipated arrival I had not been informed — giddy with anticipation over the impending event, gathered around the dining room table and eating pizza.
 Apparently, I’d slept through breakfast and no one had thought to come and bring me a demitasse or croissant for my morning repast.
 Well, when in Rome (or, in this case, South Carolina)… I placed a variety of slices on my plate (a paper plate; apparently this was a casual meal), and expertly eviscerated my lunch with knife and fork while delicately sipping my way through a six-pack’s worth of assorted IPAs.